 Sustained Giving - Make an impact all year long

-Sustained giving is a convenient and affordable way to make your unrestricted contribution to Otsego 2000.
-Your monthly commitment helps to support the company operations and programs year-round by providing a steady source of revenue.
-Your credit card will be charged monthly in the amount that you specify and will automatically renew unless you opt to change or cancel.
+Sustained giving, also known as a recurring donation, is a convenient and affordable way to make your unrestricted contribution to Otsego 2000.
+Your sustained commitment helps to support Otsego 2000’s operations and programs year-round by providing a steady source of revenue.
+Your credit card will be charged monthly, quarterly, biannually (you choose) in the amount that you specify, and will automatically renew unless you opt to change or cancel.

-To join our Sustained Giving Program, select the “monthly” option on our online donation form.
+To join our Sustained Giving Program, select the frequency option on our online donation form and select your preferred frequency.

 Questions?
 Contact Ellen Pope at (607) 547-8881 or director@otsego2000.org.